ned14/outcome/doc/src/content/history/_index.md

 emulation of [P1029 *move = bitcopies*](https://wg21.link/P1029), a proposed compiler
 enhancement which can treat some move-only types as bags of bits.
 This very significantly improves the appearance in assembler of experimental Outcome based code.

+## Outcome v2.2.3 (2022)

+Outcome v2.2 saw much popularity and very few issues reported after a year in the wild, so the decision was taken [to write the v2.2.3 Outcome ABI into stone]({{% relref "/abi-stability" %}}) going forward.
+This is the guarantee that binaries compiled with the v2.2.3 release will link and work without issue with binaries compiled with any later version of Outcome.

+This pretty much draws a line under further significant development of Outcome -- it has now effectively entered 'sustaining', as big multinationals would term it i.e. only small bug fixes and maintainence for future toolchains and languages etc would be expected going forth from now.